-The thought of kale, avocado and quinoa makes me cringe and anyone who says they don’t like burgers and fries will definitely get the side eye from me.
+The thought of kale, avocado, and quinoa make me cringe and anyone who says they don’t like burgers and fries will definitely get the side eye from me.
 Nevertheless, eating healthy and losing some weight is important but it’s a real struggle.
-Food can seem like that toxic relationship that you seem addicted to especially when your feeling down or anxious.
+Food can seem like a toxic relationship that you addicted to especially when you are feeling down or anxious.
 Which is definitely my case.
-For the past 4 years I moved from being blissfully unaware of my weight because I was a size 8 to having it be a constant topic in the back of my mind that I can’t shrug off.
+For the past 4 years, I moved from being blissfully unaware of my weight because I was a size 8 to have it be a constant topic in the back of my mind that I can’t shrug off.

-1) I have an unhealthy relationship for food.
+I have an unhealthy relationship with food!

 I look to it as comfort, as a distraction or as a reward.
-The truth is food is simply there to nourish you, not to be your relief in difficult situations or you joy in life.
+The truth is food is simply there to nourish you, not to be your relief in difficult situations or your joy in life.
 Does anyone else have this problem?
 Just because you eat the right portions of healthy food for three days of the week, doesn’t mean you mean you can binge for the four remaining days of the week.
 Also not eating anything and just drinking water and black coffee with no sugar for your “detox days” have not benefited you.

 This took me a long time to mentally accept this fact.
 Although I obviously knew it wasn’t healthy, I still rolled my eyes at the fact.
-Gone will be days that I eat 200 calories or less everyday for three months.
+Gone will be days that I eat 1000 calories or less every day for three months.
 Also gone (hopefully) are the days that I eat 3000 calories or more a day without even noticing or even feeling fully full.

 There is so much contradicting information in relation to nutrition out there that it can be confusing.
-“Don’t eat carbs, High Carbs all the way; No fat, Fats O.K the problem is sugar, No, sugar does not cause weight gain.”
-So I’ve decided to stick to just counting calories and eating as healthy as I can, accompanied by waling 10,000 steps a day.
+“Don’t eat carbs, high carbs all the way; fats O.K – the problem is sugar; sugar does not cause weight gain.”
+So I’ve decided to stick to just counting calories and eating as healthy as I can, accompanied by walking 10,000 steps a day.